afeld/python-public-policy/README.md

    1. `PDF via LaTeX (PDF)`
 1. Upload the PDF to the Brightspace Assignment.

-After the resubmission deadline passes for each Assignment, you'll be able to find the Model Answer (a.k.a. the solution) in Brightspace under the Assignments.
+After the resubmission deadline passes for each Assignment, the solutions will be posted in [`shared/solutions/`](https://padmgp-4506001-fall.rcnyu.org/user-redirect/tree/shared/solutions/).

 Note: In-class exercises will not be graded.